FEniCS/dolfinx/demo/pde/bcs/python/documentation.rst

 Implementation
 --------------

-This description goes through the implementation (in :download:`demo_bcs.py`) of a solver for the above described Poisson equation and how to set boundary conditions for a mesh that include boundary indicators.
+This description goes through the implementation (in :download:`demo_bcs.py`) of a solver for the above described Poisson equation and how to set boundary conditions for a mesh that includes boundary indicators.

 First, the :py:mod:`dolfin` module is imported: